Microway/MCMS-OpenHPC-scripts/README.md

 tasks (e.g., user creation/deletion, querying nodes/partitions, etc.).

 ### Installation
-These scripts should be placed into the system path.
-Scripts which are typically run by administrators should be kept separate from the users (e.g., bin/sbin).
+These scripts are placed into the system paths.
+Scripts which are typically run by administrators are kept separate from scripts intended from regular users (i.e., user scripts are in `bin/` and admin scripts are in `sbin/`).

 ### More Information
 To learn more about OpenHPC, visit: